Military history of Cuba: Italian War of 1536–1538

 Following the outbreak of hostilities between France and Spain in 1536, Francis I, King of France, quickly dispatched corsairs to intercept Spanish shipping.
 However, intercepting the Spanish treasure fleet in the open sea proved incredibly difficult.
-As a result, Havana became a target, as it served as a stationary hub where the Spanish stored their gold before the convoys' departure.
-Believing a foreign attack was also unlikely, the city also lacked significant defenses.
+As a result, Havana became a target, as it served as a stationary hub where the Spanish stored their gold before the convoys' departure; and because the city lacked significant defenses, as an attack was thought to be unlikely.

-The first corsair attack on Havana occurred in March 1537 when a French ship entered Havana’s harbour on a reconnaissance mission before sailing west.
+The first corsair attack on Havana occurred in March 1537 when a French ship entered Havana's harbour on a reconnaissance mission before sailing west.
 Three Spanish vessels in port gave chase and caught up to the corsair, but a sudden shift in the wind ran them aground.
 Recognizing that Havana was now defenceless, the French returned, seized the cargo left behind by the Spanish ships, and set several buildings ablaze.
 French corsair raids continued the following year, targeting Santiago de Cuba and Havana.
 A Spanish caravel repelled the attack on Santiago de Cuba, while the unopposed raid on Havana yielded little, as the settlers had barely recovered from the previous assault.

-Italian War of 1536–1538
+Italian War of 1551–1559

 Hostilities between France and Spain resumed in 1552, with the Caribbean emerging as a major theatre for the European conflict as squadrons of the French Royal Navy advanced into the Spanish Caribbean.
 Although French naval efforts initially targeted Spanish treasure fleets in the Atlantic, their lack of success led them to turn westward in search of plunder in the Caribbean.